 In 2015, the company signed a deal with SK LNG Trading to supply the Korean company with 4.15 million tons of LNG over a five-year period starting in 2017.
 This will help in the commercialization of Chevron's significant natural gas holdings in Australia.

-Streamlining its businesses and raising cash, in 2015 the company agreed to sell its 50% stake in Caltex Australia.
+In 2015 the company sold its 50% stake in Caltex Australia.
 In 2014 sold its 25% non-operated interest in a producing oil concession in southern Chad and the related export pipeline interests to the Republic of Chad for $1.3 billion.
 This will help to focus on strategically managing the portfolio to maximize the value of global upstream businesses.

 Mergers and Acquisitions